jjaysohn/Hompage/README.md

-schlosslab.github.io
+Jangjay Sohn
 ====================

-The website for the Schloss Lab at the University of Michigan
+The website for Jangjay Sohn